Aidan-Gettemy/ExpTemplate-OpenFAST/README.md

 - Run `ExpTableGenerator.m` to generate a table of inputs for each test.
 - Run `ExpDriver.m` to set up the `Simulate` folder and run OpenFAST on each test, gathering up the results from all the tests into a data table, before moving the data table and the `StatusFile.txt` to the experiment folder within the `Data` folder.

+Now the experiment is finished, and the results are organized for analysis.

 # Example: Morris Method Applied with 4 Inputs

-This application is already set up in these files.
-Follow the following steps to recreate results.
+THis repository contains code to perform the Morris Method of global sensitvity analysis.
+Follow the these steps to recreate results.
 1. Run `ExpTableGenerator.m`
 2. Run `ExpDriver.m`
 3. Run ONLY the second section and beyond within `MorrisMethod.iypn`.
 Follow the comments to make changes to look at different outputs.
 If the user wants to run the `MorrisMethod.iypn` code to generate new Morris Method points, then the first section should be run, then run steps **1 - 3**.